developer-zebra/developer-zebra-site/src/oemconfig/9-1/setup/index.md

 For EMMs that use the Android Management APIs and CloudDPC as their EMM agent, Google offers an option to define a JSON document that specifies a set of `.apk`s to be installed, Managed Configurations to be applied to those `.apk`s, and other non-application-oriented management operations.
 In such a case, some of the steps above would happen together in a way that might not be obvious to the administrator or console operator.

 ##### About The Schema
 Every `.apk` that supports Managed Configurations also must provide a schema, which defines the Managed Configurations supported by that `.apk`.
-The Play Store provides server-to-server APIs that allow an EMM Server to acquire the schema from the Play Store for the published `.apk`.
+The Play Store provides server-to-server APIs that allow an EMM server to acquire the schema from the Play Store for the published `.apk`.
 There's more about schemas on the [FAQ page](../faq).

 <!-- ##### Other EMMs; AOSP, GMS-restricted Devices
 1. Download OEMConfig from the [Zebra Support Portal](http://zebra.com/support); the Zebra schema and other required files are automatically included.